-Construction of 2 hydroelectric complexes valued at $100m is planned in the southern Peru.
-Expected capacity of both hydropower plants is 42 MW.
-The complex comprises Moquegua HPP 1 and 3 ($90m) with the capacity of 32.8 MW in Tarata and 9.6 MW Aricota 3 HPP located in Yabaya region.
-The construction is scheduled for completion in 2019.
-Developer: Tacna (Peru-based company of Generacion Electrica del Sur SA) (EGESUR) Project status: EGESUR informs that Aricota 3 is expected to be completed in 2019, Moguequa is in process of environmental permitting.
+Construction of two hydroelectric complexes valued at $100m is planned in southern Peru.
+Expected combined capacity of the two plants is 42 MW.
+The complex comprises Moquequa HPP 1 and 3 ($90m) with capacity of 32.8 mw in Tarata, and the 9.6 MW Aricota 3 HPP located in the Yabaya region.
+Construction is scheduled for completion in 2019 on Aricota 3, while Moquequa is still in the environmental permitting stage.
+The developer is Tacna, a Peru-based subsidiary company of Generacion Electrica del Sur SA.

-The governments of Argentina and Paraguay intend to invest $665m in the construction of a new hydroelectric complex with the capacity of 270 MW.
-The project initiator evaluates the offers for the provision of civil and electromechanical works.
-It is expected that the construction will take 4 years to complete.
-Project stage: provision of electromechanical equipment and civil works Contractor: not defined
+The governments of Argentina and Paraguay intend to invest $665 million in construction of a new hydroelectric complex with capacity of 270 MW.
+Currently, the project initiator is evaluating offers for provision of civil and electromechanical works, and construction is expected to take four years to complete.

 EL BAQUEANO AND CORDON DEL PLATA

-The El Baqueano (190 MW) and Cordón del Plata (1,100 MW) will be constructed on the Diamante and Mendoza rivers respectively.
-El Baqueano will feature a reservoir and a generation station.
-Cordon del Planta will feature three dams and five power plants.
-A 190-MW HPPs are at the early-development stage.
-The project will be implemented in the province of Mendoza.
-Developer: Emesa and Ebisa
+The El Baqueano (190 MW) and Cordón del Plata (1100 MW) facilites will be constructed on the Diamante and Mendoza rivers, respectively.
+El Baqueano will feature a reservoir and generation station, while Cordón del Plata will feature three dams and five power plants.
+Both projects will be implemented in the province of Mendoza, and are currently in early development stages.

 POTRERO DEL CLAVILLO